|◄ AUGUST ►|

 ▲Friday, August 4

-Aug 4: The U.S. State Department cancels the passport of African-American singer and activist Paul Robeson, after he refuses to sign a loyalty oath stating that his is not a member of any Communist organizations.
+Aug 4: State Department cancels Paul Robeson’s passport.
+The U.S. State Department cancels the passport of African-American singer and activist Paul Robeson, after he refuses to sign a loyalty oath stating that his is not a member of any Communist organizations.

-Aug 4: Counterattack magazine, which in June published Red Channels, the pamphlet that serves as the basis of the Hollywood blacklist, adds three more names to its list.
+Aug 4: Three more names added to Hollywood blacklist.
+Counterattack magazine, which in June published Red Channels, the pamphlet that serves as the basis of the Hollywood blacklist, adds three more names to its list.
 Counterattack claims that actors Marlon Brando and Burt Lancaster, and director Elia Kazan, all have a “Communist front record.”

 ▲Saturday, August 5

-Aug 5: The North Korean Peoples Army (KPA) begins infiltrating across the American and South Korean defenses along the Naktong (Nakdong) River.
+Aug 5: Korean War: North Koreans cross the Naktong River.
+The North’s Korean Peoples Army (KPA) begins infiltrating across the American and South Korean defenses along the Naktong (Nakdong) River.
 Two separate incursions bring elements of the KPA’s 13th Division across at Naktong-ni (Nakdong-myeon), forty miles (65 km) north of Taegu (Daegu).
 The U.S. Air Force makes strafing and bombing runs, but they fail to halt the crossings.
 North Korean units that make it across the river melt into the mountains to the east.
 But the crossing that worries the U.N. command the most takes place in the southwestern part of the perimeter, at a bend of the Naktong River northwest of the mouth of the Nan River.
 This bend, known as the Naktong Bulge, is just above the Masan Front, which has seen fierce fighting over the past week.
-If the KPA occupies the mountain peaks in the bulge, it will have a commanding view of Yongsan (Yeongsan) and threaten an important north-south highway that is essential for U.N. troop movement and supplies to Mason and the rest of the western front south of Taegu (Daegu).
+If the KPA occupies the mountain peaks in the bulge, it will have a commanding view of Yongsan (Yeongsan) and threaten an important north-south highway that is essential for the movement of U.N. troops and supplies along the western front.
 On the northeastern corner of the perimeter, the KPA attacks Yongdok (Yeungdeok) and drives the South Koreans south about six miles (10 km).

-Aug 5: A B-29 Superfortress carrying a partially-assembled Mark 4 nuclear bomb crashes shortly after takeoff from Fairfield-Suisun Air Force Base, thirty-five miles (55 km) northeast of San Francisco.
+Aug 5: B-29 crashes, killing twelve on board and seven more on the ground.
+The Superfortress is carrying a partially-assembled Mark 4 nuclear bomb when it crashes shortly after takeoff from Fairfield-Suisun Air Force Base, thirty-five miles (55 km) northeast of San Francisco.
 Twelve men of the twenty on board are killed, including the 9th Bombardment Wing commander, Brigadier Gen. Robert F. Travis.
 The bomber hits the ground and bursts into flames after narrowly missing an on-base trailer park that provides temporary housing for base employees.
 Ten on board the B-29 are able to escape, but two of those who make it out will die of their injuries.
 When the 5,000 pounds of conventional explosives in the Mark 4’s detonation device explodes, it blows a crater twenty yards across and six feet deep.
 The explosion ignites sixteen travel trailers.
 Seven more people on the ground are killed, including five firefighters.
 Forty-nine people are admitted to the hospital, and another 124 are treated with minor injuries.
 Fortunately, the nuclear core of the Mark 4 had been removed and was being shipped by a separate plane.
 Fairfield-Suisan Air Force base will be renamed Travis Air Force Base in October in honor of Gen. Travis.
-The fact that parts of an atomic bomb was on board the plane will not be revealed until 1994.
+The fact that parts of an atomic bomb were on board the plane will not be revealed until 1994.

 ▲Sunday, August 6